CodeNinjaTech/Object-Oriented-Programming-Java-Project/README.md

 # Class Creation and Inheritance - Object Oriented Programming Java Project

+Project for the Java Course of the Department of Programmers-Analysts of the School of Computer Programmers of the Hellenic Armed Forces

 ## Description

 Create a class named `Person` that has the following properties encapsulated: